Quist1996/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod +x hello,adds execution permission to the owner, the group owner and the other users, to the file hello chmod 007 hello,execution permission to the owner, the group owner and the other users, to the file hello chmod 753 hello, a script that sets the mode of the file hello to -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
+chmod +x hello,adds execution permission to the owner, the group owner and the other users, to the file hello chmod 007 hello,execution permission to the owner, the group owner and the other users, to the file hello chmod 753 hello, a script that sets the mode of the file hello to -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello chmod --reference=olleh hello,sets the mode of the file hello the same as olleh’s mode.